 Water, more specifically clean water, is essential to survival.
-Common thought is that one can live perhaps three days without hydration.
+The common thought is that one can live perhaps three days without hydration.
 As a practical matter, the latter day or two of that time frame will be spent in delirium and agony.
 Suffice to say, you need water to live.

 You can only carry a finite amount of water.
 It is heavy and takes up a lot of space.
 Therefore, a wise prepper will not only carry water but also invest in the supplies necessary to treat additional water to make it potable.
 Fortunately, there are several options available.

 Bringing water to a boil is about the surest way to kill any pathogens or other critters floating in it.
 It is best to filter the water first by running it through a coffee filter or something so as to remove any sediment and debris that might be present.
 Then, use a clean pot to bring the water to a rolling boil.
 Technically, just bringing it to a boil is enough to kill anything in the water.
 But, many people like to err on the side of caution and let it boil for a few minutes.
 Realistically, you aren’t using that much extra fuel in doing so, if that’s your preference.
 However, it can be difficult to provide enough water for an entire family or group using this method.
 Of course, this method also requires you to carry a metal container you can use for boiling the water.